 But—

-Keep reading to discover the most common reasons for American passport rejection, how to avoid them, and how to recover if you do make an error.
+Keep reading to discover the most common reasons you can’t get a passport, how to avoid them, and how to recover if you do make an error.

 To avoid the risk of getting your application rejected, think about applying for a passport ASAP.
 You should even consider paying the extra $60 for expedited service, which will mean getting a new passport in only 5 (five) to 7 (seven) weeks instead of the usual 8 (eight) to 11 (eleven) weeks.

-And now, here are the top 5 reasons for passport denial, beginning with the most common mistake.
+And now, here are the top 5 passport denial reasons, beginning with the most common mistake.

 Reason #1: Unacceptable passport photographs